PSU-OIT-ARC/django-arcutils/README.md

    over the empty form in templates, without having a special case for it.
 1. `arcutils.BaseFormSet` and `arcutils.BaseModelFormSet` override the clean method, so that if a form is being deleted, its validation errors are blanked out.
+1. Console script: some ARCUtils functionality can be accessed via the `arcutils` console script (or via `python -m arcutils`).
+Currently, there is one subcommand for running LDAP queries:

+        arcutils ldap '(uid=wbaldwin)'

 ### Logging